brianarn/t2-rgb-led-rainbow/README.md

 to the `GND` pin.
 I'd also remove the `isAnode: true` from the setup of the LED in `index.js`, as you'll get odd colorings otherwise.

 ## Credits

 Fritzing sketch of the Tessel 2 from the [tessel-io](https://github.com/rwaldron/tessel-io) repository.

+Also, much love and thanks to @rwaldron for his help resolving a problem with being able to `t2 push index.js` (the REPL was causing errors).